 In the past I have worked with young children, highschool kids, and university students, and I'm especially passionate about educating through creativity, multisensoriality, and the Arts.
-I am available for school and library visits, and I love collaborating with other artists and educators — send me an email!
+I am available for school and library visits, art or writing workshops (children and adults) and author/illustrator talks, and I love collaborating with other artists and educators — send me an email (email@example.com)!

 AWARDS, EXHIBITIONS & PUBLICATIONS